 Further tree reports are commonly requested following a BS5837 (pre-development) survey to assess potential conflicts between a development site and retained trees.

 The information provided in these reports will enable the development to go ahead ahead with minimal harm to the trees, often achieved by using special engineering techniques and porous surfacing.

 We work closely with architects, developers and construction firms for the following three reports, and provide tree reports for domestic clients on a smaller scale.

-If a proposed development may have consequences for retained trees, local planning authorities are likely to request an Arboricultural Impact Assessment, or ‘AIA’ report.
+If a proposed development could have consequences for retained trees, the local planning authority is likely to request an Arboricultural Impact Assessment, or ‘AIA’ report, to highlight the conflicts.

 The AIA includes evaluation of the direct and indirect effects of the proposed development on retained trees, and recommended mitigation measures to minimise the conflict between the proposed construction area and the trees.